irJERAD/steph/content/post/hynopsyche.md

 date: 2019-06-23
 description: "NLP and other hypnotech"
 categories: []
-featuredImage: ""
+image: ""
 featuredImageDescription: ""
 dropCap: true
 displayInMenu: false
 displayInList: true
-draft: false
+draft: true
 ---

 Goal: Encourage specific emotional state; such as happy, sad, angry.

 Nouns:
 - Repeater: tall tape deck like machine, played with while first learning about lip and mind reading
-- Kid from the 4th dimension youtube video
+- Kid from the 4th dimension YouTube video
 - "life is but a dream, Beyonce 2015"

 Ideas:
 - Embedded / Embodied Cognition
 - Imagine If; Suspended Belief
--